tellor-io/dataSpecs/projectSpecific/divaProtocolPolygon.md

 Reporters should use care in selecting data sources and choosing the algorithm to combine them.

+- The prediction market nature of Diva Protocol means that the query could have a result that is a price, a temperature, a boolean, a sports score, or any different format for the data.
+- The result should be the correct one AT THE TIME of expiration.
+This means that if the prediction market bets on the price of BTC/USD on Feb 1st at midnight, the query should always return the price of BTC/USD at midnight on Feb 1st, even if it get called/requested again.
 - Multiple sources should be used whenever possible.
 - When retrieving data directly from exchanges, feed users might expect that exchanges with lower volumes have their prices weighted accordingly to avoid erratic results.
 - Care should also be used when retrieving data from aggregators.
 - It is the reporters responsibility to ensure that the feed result is *reasonable* enough for a community consensus, otherwise it may be subject to dispute.
 - If a *reasonable* value cannot be determined, a value should not be submitted